dagda1/blog/source/_posts/2012-04-03-testing-ember-and-the-runloop.markdown

 ---
 layout: post
-title: "Unit Testing Ember, How I Learned to Stop Worrying and Love the Runloop"
+title: "Unit Testing Ember.js, How I Learned to Stop Worrying and Love the Runloop"
 date: 2012-04-03 07:55
 comments: true
 categories: JavaScript Ember
 ---
 I am currently using <a href="http://emberjs.com/">Ember.js</a> for a side project and I have ran into some interesting and unexpected behaviour while driving the development of the front end code test first.
-I am using the excellent javascript bdd library <a href="http://pivotal.github.com/jasmine/" target="_blank">Jasmine</a> as my test runner and I also must issue a warning that the code examples listed below are in coffeescript.
+I am using the excellent javascript bdd library <a href="http://pivotal.github.com/jasmine/" target="_blank">Jasmine</a> as my test runner and I must also issue a warning that the code examples listed below are in coffeescript.
 I have also been using the excellent <a href="https://github.com/netzpirat/guard-jasmine">guard-jasmine</a> gem to automatically run my tests when any files are modified which really is a great experience.

 I had vaguely heard of the Ember <a href="http://blog.sproutcore.com/the-run-loop-part-1/">runloop</a> in a few of the articles that I had read but I had not had to deal with it directly until I started getting more and more unexpected behaviour in my tests.